Ukraine Olympic chief Bubka urges end of violence

 "But clearly we hope that the situation will be solved as quickly and with as less bloodshed as possible," Adams said.

-He said any talk of the Lviv bid, of which Bubka is a leading figure, during the violence back in Ukraine was secondary.
+He said any talk of the Lviv bid during the violence back in Ukraine was secondary.

 "In terms of Lviv and the bid, I think at this stage with the terrible things that are going on at the moment, I think we should concentrate on what's going on there and hope that solves itself in as peaceful a way as possible.